ShaneCurcuru/mutualaidarlington.org/food.md

 If you've got other, **local** places that can deliver or provide groceries for pickup, please let us know!

-Propose a GitHub PR or email [menotomy@shanecurcuru.org](mailto:menotomy@shanecurcuru.org?Subject=MutualAidArlington Get Help Suggestion) with your suggestions.
+Propose a GitHub PR or email [](mailto:?Subject=MutualAidArlington Get Help Suggestion) with your suggestions.

 **Yum, yum!**